medcomdk/MedCom-FHIR-Communication/docs/index.md

 [Governance for Terminology](/assets//documents/070_Governance-for-Terminology.md)

-The term Terminology is in this governance a term covering all kins of terminology, classifications, enumerations and qualifiers.
+The term Terminology is in this governance a term covering all kinds of terminology, classifications, enumerations and qualifiers.

 All elements of a MedCom FHIR Message **SHALL** be compliant with the terminologies that are pointed out by these elements.